Malware and WordPress

 - Most malware infections by far are from outdated software.
 While WP Engine keeps your WordPress files up to date, security is also a partnership.
 Since we allow you to use the plugins and themes you want, this means these updates are in your hands.

-- If you manage many sites and updating them individually is difficult, consider an option like Smart Plugin Manager, MainWP or ManageWP to help manage these updates.
+- If you manage many sites and updating them individually is difficult, consider an automated service like Smart Plugin Manager, MainWP or ManageWP to help manage these updates.

 - Secure your forms